ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 I was quickly added to the FantasyPros writers email chain and Slack channel, given access to the company's WordPress account, and asked to contribute different articles every week.

 By the summertime, I was invited to write a recurring column called "Heat Index," which would span the entire fantasy football regular season (15 weeks).
 My own column!
-I hurdled into the opportunity.
+I didn't jump at the opportunity.
+I *hurdled*.

 **In each article, I graded NFL players who were coming off of surprise fantasy performances from the week before.** It was my job to help readers determine whether to roster these players on their fantasy football teams moving forward.